imimim-username/beefyTool/development_checklist.md

   - Hardhat for Solidity compilation & tests
   - React + Vite for the web UI
   - Vitest/Jest (or similar) for core TS tests
+  - EJS for template rendering (`ejs` npm package)

 - **Config versioning:**
   `StrategyConfig` includes a `configVersion` integer used to evolve `strategy-config.json` over time.
+Config migrations should be implemented when breaking changes occur.

 - **Testing:**
   - `npm test` for TS tests.